ExposureNotification/website/content/about.md

 Please reach out if you have any questions: questions@dcta-datarights.com

-We are always looking for new members, and feedback.
+We are always looking for new members and feedback.